Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 `SEUT: No SubtypeId set.`

 ### (005)
-`SEUT: Collection '[COLLECTION NAME]' is empty.
+`SEUT: Collection '[COLLECTION]' is empty.
 Action not possible.`

 ### (006)
 `SEUT: LOD2 cannot be set if LOD1 is not.`
 **Or:** `SEUT: LOD3 cannot be set if LOD1 or LOD2 is not.`

 ### (007)
-`SEUT: '[TEXTURE TYPE]' texture filepath in local material '[MATERIAL NAME]' does not contain 'Textures\\'.
+`SEUT: '[TEXTURE TYPE]' texture filepath in local material '[MATERIAL]' does not contain 'Textures\\'.
 Cannot be transformed into relative path.`

 ### (008)
 `SEUT: BLEND file must be saved before export.`